samuelsarfaty/Project_Fat_Spiderman_README/README.md

 ![base bevelled](https://user-images.githubusercontent.com/32599151/34908952-c46d2482-f890-11e7-95cb-90cf19ebe96e.png)

 The flag started as a thin cube with a few loop cuts.
-I then contracted one side and pused the middle of the opposite side to make it look more like a flag
+I then contracted one side and pushed the middle of the opposite side to make it look more like a flag

 ![flag cut](https://user-images.githubusercontent.com/32599151/34908969-160a4d92-f891-11e7-93ce-3e195a6260a9.png)

-For the pole, I simply stretched a sylinder and made some loop cuts across.
+For the pole, I simply stretched a cylinder and made some loop cuts across.
 This was done to create more faces which would later be assigned an emissive material.

 ![edges on pole](https://user-images.githubusercontent.com/32599151/34908982-42172fb8-f891-11e7-9aa4-2c4cbf2a55b3.png)